asdf-format/asdf-standard/docs/source/index.rst

 This document describes the Advanced Scientific Data Format (ASDF) Standard.

-The ASDF Standard proscribes the specification and implementation standards for creating, editing and reading ASDF files.
+The ASDF Standard prescribes the specification and implementation standards for creating, editing and reading ASDF files.

 The ASDF python implementation documentation can be found :ref:`here <asdf:asdf>`.